Donor-advised funds (DAFs) have quickly become one of the most active charitable giving vehicles in philanthropy.

 A donor-advised fund (DAF) is a philanthropic financial vehicle in which donors contribute money to an investment fund managed by a sponsoring organization.
 Donors can contribute cash and a wide range of non-cash assets, including stocks, shares of mutual funds, publicly traded securities, private assets, and crypto.

-Donors can then recommend grants be made to charities of their choice using money from the fund.
+After the sponsoring organization invests the funds to grow, donors can then recommend grants be made to charities of their choice using money from the fund.
 Although “recommend” is the industry term for this process, it’s helpful to note that sponsoring organizations rarely decline a donor’s grant wishes.

 The donor also receives an immediate tax deduction upon contributing to the fund.
 Later, when the donor decides to donate using the fund, they’ll recommend a charity to the sponsoring organization, which will then disburse the gift as a grant.